 Black Hat SEO is a practice used to increase a site’s rank in search engines using means that violate the search engine’s terms of service.
 Those who participate in black hat SEO include computer hackers, virus creators, and those who perform unethical actions online.
 These disapproved practices can result in a site being banned from the search engine and its affiliated sites.

-Four Black Hat SEO Techniques and Why We Don’t Them
+4 Black Hat SEO Techniques and Why We Don’t Use Them

 - Keyword Stuffing

 Technique #1.
 The Truth About Keyword Stuffing

 The use of keywords is vital for the success of your site and a successful on-page SEO tactic.
 Keyword stuffing is the excessive use of keywords and their synonyms in the content of your website.
 It is easy to locate keyword stuffing because you will see the words that don’t make any sense or appear unnatural on the page.

 We avoid this black hat SEO technique because we want readers to continue to visit our clients’ sites and ours.
 Using our on-page SEO techniques helps us do this and succeed.

 Have you ever read an article and seen numerous comments promoting a site that has nothing to do with the article itself?
 These are spam comments and are generally posted on random blogs with no correlation to the actual article to generate traffic to the link.
 Unfortunately, this black hat SEO technique is common and can be found virtually anywhere on the internet.